 The aftermath of this situation is painful.

 The Meiers divorced.
 Ron says Tina was as vigilant as a parent could be in monitoring Megan on MySpace.
 Yet she blames herself.

 "I have this awful, horrible guilt and this I can never change," she said.
 "Ever."

 Ron struggles daily with the loss of a daughter who, no matter how low she felt, tried to make others laugh and feel a little bit better.

 Ultimately, it was Megan's choice to do what she did, he says.
 "But it was like someone handed her a loaded gun."

-This story was posted in the St. Charles Journal on Tuesday, November 13, 2007 by Steve Pokin
+This is an abridged version of a story that was posted in the St. Charles Journal on Tuesday, November 13, 2007 by Steve Pokin